nmcl-marquette/concussion/README.md

 ## Project Description

-In this longitudinal study, we had health and recently-concussed subjects perform out-and-back reaches using a robotic manipulandum.
+In this longitudinal study, we had healthy and recently-concussed subjects perform out-and-back reaches using a robotic manipulandum.
+Reach trajectories were recorded.
 Subjects performed many reach trials (saved as MATLAB .mat files).
 Each subject attended multiple visits (sessions).
+We are interested in modeling prior reach performance errors and environmental perturbations imposed by the robot to predict reach performance.

 This codebase uses the object-oriented programming style.